rail5/bashpp/wiki/language.md

 # Methods

 Methods are the functions associated with the class; they're declared using the `@method` keyword.
 Methods can access both public and private data members of the class.
-A method can be declared as `@public` or `@private`, just like data members.
+A method can be declared as `@public`, `@private` or `@protected`, just like data members.

 Methods can also take arguments: